Down & Synthetic

 Responsible Down Standard

 The Responsible Down Standard independently certifies down against animal welfare requirements and tracks it from the source to the final product.
-RDS is an independent, voluntary global standard that companies can choose to certify their products to.

 The Synthetic Specifics